neba-ai/sem-bycle/Readme.md

 + Setup and interact with an RDF database
 + Exploit multiple sources of heterogeneous data
 + Present information online with rich metadata
-## Timeline
-The project starts on Friday 18th October 2019.
-You will be working on your project full time during the last three weeks.

-On the 13th December 2019, you will present your work in front of the class (8 min per pair of students).
-You must deliver all your files at this date.

-You will have the possibility to send me an updated version of your project on the 20th January 2020 at the latest.
-This last delivery is optional, and the earlier you deliver, the better.

 ## Build a database of bicycle-sharing stations
 Get open data about bicycle-sharing systems from as many cities as possible.
 Here is a list of cities that have data on their bicycle-sharing system: